Efficiency-of-RELAX/CYP8B1/README.md

 Such accelerations are indicated by an excess of substitutions relative to the baseline mutation rate, which can be calculated from the rate of synonymous mutations.

 ---
-Here we used a general hypothesis testing framework called RELAX from [Hyphy package](http://www.hyphy.org/).
-HyPhy (Hypothesis Testing using Phylogenies) is an open-source software package for the analysis of genetic sequences for inferring natural selection using techniques in :
+Here we used a general hypothesis testing framework called **RELAX** from [Hyphy package](http://www.hyphy.org/).
+HyPhy (Hypothesis Testing using Phylogenies) is an open-source software package for the analysis of genetic sequences for inferring natural selection using techniques of :
 - phylogenetics
 - molecular evolution
 - machine learning

 HyPhy distributes a variety of methods for inferring the strength of natural selection from the genetic data.
-In the case of brach-based methods for detecting selection, there is Relax.
+In the case of branch-based methods for detecting selection, there is Relax.

 <p align="center">
   <img src="https://jkv6wq.dm.files.1drv.com/y4mmV_SD2hSsQqEvlIj57F-WqJ-JlaUZBP_JS6cWyjUJ7fX5HDiqZyC_xX6OpLnyAtil9VU8XeBTWg23ulQRFt7Pct-eQRhbe4c_QrrJPhrHNazDmc6ClbZJKLUeO4wXR5oTB-lzX8v2gCzBHb-b3-ZwkYDXTSQ-vOorZnhAgvWhPU4ybS7kCbwjGNHsB108qJUY-Wjp7MADDhmksmpA6Eacg?width=1302&height=867&cropmode=none" width="700" title="Tools to selection">